Australian-Text-Analytics-Platform/geolocation-tools-workshop/README.md

 ## Using notebooks on cloud services  <a class="anchor" id="section-binder"></a>

 The above links to the [Binder](https://mybinder.org/) service enable you to load the notebook in a online cloud environment, rather than having to install the software on your own computer (it might take a little while to load).
-This is a free service, but note that cloud sessions will close if you stop using the notebooks, and no data will be saved.
+This is a free service hosted by [AARnet](https://www.aarnet.edu.au), but any users must use [CILogon](https://www.cilogon.org/faq), which is normally only available to academic researchers.
+Note that cloud sessions will close if you stop using the notebooks, and no data will be saved.
 Make sure you download any changed notebooks or harvested data that you want to save.

 To execute each stage of a notebook, click on the "run" triangle symbol to execute the command cell you have selected.
 The cells are sequential, so you must have previously executed all previous cells in the correct order.